dpplweb/dppl-content/_posts/cheryl/0506-01-01-kids-ebooks.md

 published: true
 ---

+Parents: Shopping at the grocery store with your kid and need to keep them entertained?

-It's 9:30 at night and you want a book.
+Kids: It's 9:30 at night and you want a book.
 The library's closed.
 What can you do?

+The library has several different options whatever your age or need.

 ## Checkout Digital Books and Audiobooks